 Mondays at lunch ~ Room 310 (starting 2nd quarter)

 Are you smart, creative and love problem solving?
 If so, Robotics might be the club for you.
 This club will involve discussing core values while programming and developing a project for competition.
 This will be a very

 small group so apply early.
 You must make a commitment to be there at every meeting and once in a while on the weekends.

 Do you love skate boarding, but you have nobody to ride with?
 Whether you’re a seasoned skater or just getting started, join the skate club.
 The club meets in room 101 then heads over to the B Street Skate Park.
 During skate

 sessions, you can practice your skills and learn new tricks from other club members.
 Everyone is welcome.

 Joining Sutter’s debate team is a great way for your voice to be heard.
 In the meetings, participants discuss current events and prepare to compete in tournaments.
-Sutter’s team is nationally recognized and even won first place in the National Championships in 2009.
+Sutter’s team is nationally recognized in both individual and team events.
 Mr. Baradat, the club’s advisor, said that members need to, “want to debate, work to debate, and have fun debating.”

 Sutter Strings is a year-long afterschool program offered completely free of charge where students of all levels can learn to play a stringed instrument.
 The club is led by retired Sutter orchestra teacher Ms. Vigil.
 Instruments are provided to participants who do not have their own.
 The only requirement is a commitment to show up every week on time and to practice at home between rehearsals.
-“It’s not really hard,” said Ms. Vigil.
-“You just have to take it step by step.”
 The orchestra will perform later in the season to show what they have learned.